 California has been an innovator in the development and use of teaching performance assessments since 2003.
 The California Teaching Performance Assessment (CalTPA) has been revised and updated with the assistance of a 21-member design team; the Evaluation Systems group of Pearson (Pearson); the Stanford Center for Assessment, Learning, and Equity (SCALE); and the California State University Center for Teacher Quality.
-The revised CalTPA draws from and is informed by California's rich experience with different performance-based assessment models, including the original California Teaching Performance Assessment (CalTPA), the redeveloped CalTPA (2016), the Education Specialist CalTPAs, as well as the California Administrator Performance Assessment (CalAPA), the Performance Assessment for California Teachers (PACT), and edTPA®.
+The revised CalTPA draws from and is informed by California's rich experience with different performance-based assessment models, including the original CalTPA, the Performance Assessment for California Teachers (PACT), and edTPA®.
 Participants in each of these other systems contributed to the redesigned CalTPA.
 The Commission on Teacher Credentialing (CTC) acknowledges the contributions of these assessment systems and the educators who have developed, administered, and scored them.